-The Dressage test is Performed in an 20×40 arena and there are 2 to 3 tests per level, Dressage tests are a very important part of competition.
+1. The Dressage Test: Performed in an 20×40 arena with 2 to 3 tests per level, Dressage tests are a very important part of competition.
 They can be downloaded from the resource Page.

 2. The Maneability Phase: Horse and rider negotiates a variety of obstacles.
 They are judged on agility, submission, working attitude, ease of movement and of handling.

 3.The Speed Phase: Horse and rider negotiates a variety of obstacles.
 They are judged on agility, submission, working attitude, ease of movement and of handling.
 But they are ridden at Speed therefore timed to the second.
 And form valuable points in the competition outcome.

 4. Cattle Phase: the cattle phase requires rider and horse to separate a previously defined group of cattle from a larger group of cattle.